emporix/md-module-template/README.md

 - provide the name of the module
 - enable module
 - provide the URL to the `remoteEntry.js` file (`http://localhost:4173/assets/remoteEntry.js`)
-- add package name for the module (e.g. `orders-module`)
+- add package name for the module any name of your choosing.
+It should be a unique name for this tenant (e.g. `orders-module`)

-You can find the Management Dashboard extensions documentation at [Administration - Extension Guides](https://developer.emporix.io/user-guides/management-dashboard/administration/extensions) and [Management Dashboard - Extension Guides](https://developer.emporix.io/user-guides/management-dashboard/extensions/extensions).
+You can find the Management Dashboard extensions documentation at [Administration - Extension Guides](https://developer.emporix.io/ce/management-dashboard/administration/extensions) and [Management Dashboard - Extension Guides]https://developer.emporix.io/ce/management-dashboard/administration/extensions).

 ### Deploying